Review: Lupe Pure cordless vacuum cleaner

 abby trow with Lupe Pure cordless

-For vacuuming carpeted floors, it's excellent as it has a much stronger suction motor than many of the less expensive cordless cleaners - which I've also found lose potency after a few weeks to be honest.
+For vacuuming carpeted floors, the Lupe cordless is excellent as it has a much stronger suction motor than many of the less expensive cordless cleaners - which I've also found lose potency after a few weeks to be honest.
 The Lupe, on the other hand, does feel substantial, and I would say by my yardstick for judging vacuuming efficacy, which is the Miele cat & dog plug in, it cleans as well.
 It's a very manoevreable machine, and I love that fact that the suction head goes right up to skirting boards/kickplates, so you don't always need to get out an attachment to clean along those boundary lines.
 One minor irritation is if your floors haven't been cleaned for a while, you'll find the waste bin on the back of the machine does fill up quickly, given that max level sign is about halfway up, so you do have to keep stopping to empty it.

 The floorhead sits flush with the floor, though you do sometimes have to repeatedly push it flat with your foot which can be annoying.
 But once flush, it really does a terrific job cleaning both carpeted and hard surfaces, moving effortless between the two.
 We have a rubber floor in our kitchen which gets covered with crumbs and lord knows what throughout the day.
 The Lupe sucks it all up in an instant.

-If I were rich, I would buy the Lupe for its hard-surface cleaning powers alone because it's such a joy not to have to keep getting out the dustpan and brush, nor trogging upstairs for the fairly heavy Miele plug in.
+I would buy the Lupe for its hard-surface cleaning powers alone because it's such a joy not to have to keep getting out the dustpan and brush, nor trogging upstairs for the fairly heavy Miele plug in.
 Cordless vacuums are also invaluable for cleaning tiled bathroom floors as well as wooden halls.
 We live in the upper maisonette of our dwelling and the common parts downstairs hall is wooden.
 No one ever cleaned it, I'm ashamed to say, but I do now vacuum it every other day because it's so easy to take the Lupe downstairs and it does the job in no time.

 The floorhead is substantial and makes the LUPE great at vacuuming carpets and hard floors